fspaolo/xgrid/README.md

 facilitates the construction and submission of batch files for *multiple* input files.

+- `xg-batch.py` - Generate and submit batch files to the Xgrid controller.
+- `xg-result.py` - Get results from the Xgrid controller.

 ## Examples

 To see the available options::

     python xg-batch.py -h

-To generate and submit a batch file with jobs that call a program `prog` with command line argument `arg` on several files:
+To generate and submit a batch file with jobs that run a program `prog` with command line argument `arg` on several files:

     python xg-batch.py -s -j jobname -c "/path/to/prog -a arg" /path/to/files/*.ext